 - Normal Behaviors: Scratching, climbing, hunting-style play, and scent marking are normal feline behaviors—even if sometimes undesirable to caregivers.

-- Environment Matters: Providing safe spaces, hiding spots, multiple resources, and vertical areas helps reduce stress and prevent unwanted behaviors.
+- Environment Matters: Providing safe spaces, hiding spots, multiple resources, and vertical areas help reduce stress and prevent unwanted behaviors.

-- Positive Training: Reward-based training prevents unwanted behaviors and strengthens the caregiver-cat bond.
-Start early, and keep sessions short and frequent.
+- Reward Training: Reward-based training prevents unwanted behaviors, promotes desired behaviors, and strengthens the caregiver-cat bond.
+Start early and keep sessions short and frequent.

 - Individual Preferences: Use each cat’s preferred reward—food, play, or attention—for the best results.

-- Attention-Seeking & Unwanted Behaviors: Be mindful not to unintentionally reinforce behaviors like vocalizing or scratching by giving attention at the wrong times.
+- Attention-Seeking & Unwanted Behaviors: Be mindful to avoid unintentionally reinforcing behaviors like vocalizing or scratching by giving attention at the wrong times.

-- Recognize Signs of Distress: Fear-anxiety or pain can interfere with learning.
+- Recognize Signs of Distress: Fear-anxiety, pain, or frustration can interfere with learning.
 Watch for changes in body language and seek veterinary assessment if needed.

 - Reduce Stressors: Minimize unfamiliar smells, sounds, and sights; introduce changes slowly to prevent fear-anxiety.